cmu-sei/SCADASim/README.md

 ```

 ## 9. <a name="Configuration-File-Standard"></a>Configuration File Standard
 * 9a.
-This project simulates a SCADA system that has three unique parts: Histoian, HMI, and PLC.
-The Historian is the central repository for all of the Human-Managment Interfaces.
-The Historian poles the HMIs to gather a historiacal picture of what the HMIs are seeing.
-The default poling interval is 30 seconds, if the poling interval should be larger or shorter then the sleep time in HMI_Server.py/historina_handler can be changed up or down.
+This project simulates a SCADA system that has three unique parts: Historian, HMI, and PLC.
+The Historian is the central repository for all of the Human-Management Interfaces.
+The Historian polls the HMIs to gather a historical picture of what the HMIs are seeing.
+The default poling interval is 30 seconds, if the polling interval should be larger or shorter then the sleep time in HMI_Server.py/historian_handler can be changed up or down.
 The HMIs are a real time view of the PLC devices readings.
 This allows users to identify real time issues associated with each individual PLC devices.
 The HMI unlike the Historian only maintains records of the last 1000 readings pulled from the PLC devices.
-Finally the PLC devices are modled off of the arduino controller archetecture.
-Each ardunino has its own unique IP address and allows two way communication.
-These modules are comprised of actuators and sensors with the actuators having direct relationship with the sesnors, meaning if a heater actuator is turned up the temperture sensor will start rising in value.
+Finally the PLC devices are modeled off of the arduino controller architecture.
+Each arduino has its own unique IP address and allows two way communication.
+These modules are comprised of actuators and sensors with the actuators having direct relationship with the sensors, meaning if a heater actuator is turned up the temperature sensor will start rising in value.
 The next couple of sections will walk you through how to properly configure the json configuration file in order to correctly map your SCADA System.
 * **9b.
 Historian**
    * 9b.1 The required keys are: name_system, name, location, actuators, and sub_devices.
 The default IP address is 127.0.0.1 and listening port is 5020
-   * 9b.2 Sub Devices are HMIs or Controllers(PLC Device) the Historian cannot have any controller devices and must have atleaset one HMI
+   * 9b.2 Sub Devices are HMIs or Controllers(PLC Device) the Historian cannot have any controller devices and must have atleast one HMI
-   * 9b.3 The "Status" Actuator is required for all devices this allows users to turn on and off services that the device provides as well as all services dependant on the device ex: if the Historian is disabled then all HMIs will be disabled and all PLC devices relying on the HMI.
+   * 9b.3 The "Status" Actuator is required for all devices this allows users to turn on and off services that the device provides as well as all services dependent on the device ex: if the Historian is disabled then all HMIs will be disabled and all PLC devices relying on the HMI.
    * 9b.4 The Historian only has one Actuator and cannot have any additional sensors or actuators.
-   * 9b.5 Below is an example of the Hisorian Configuration:
+   * 9b.5 Below is an example of the Historian Configuration:

 <center>**Example Historian Configuration**</center>
 ```json